AlexanderLJX/League-of-Legends-Bot/README.md

 # League-of-Legends-Bot
-A scripe made with AutoHotKey that acts like a bot.
-The resolution and UI in game needs to be of specific values.
+This is an old script made with AutoHotKey.
+The resolution and UI in game needs to be of specific values for the script to work.

 The script needs to run with Admistrator permissions.